Integral points of bounded height on a log Fano threefold: Introduction

+To construct integral models $\mU_i$ of $U_i=X-D_i$, we consider the blow-up $\mX$ of $\PP_\ZZ^3$ along $V(a^2+bc,d)$ and define $\mU_1=\mX-\overline{D_1}$, $\mU_2=\mX-\overline{D_2}$.
+Manin's conjecture for rational points on this variety is known by~\cite{MR1906155}, since it is a compactification of $\addgrp^3$, so it provides a natural starting point for the investigation of integral points on threefolds by new methods.
+Note that even though the complete variety $X$ is an equivariant compactification, the open subvarieties $U_i$ whose integral points we are counting are not partial equivariant compactifications, so our result is not a special case of~\cite{MR2999313}.
+Cf.\ Lemma~\ref{lem:noaction} and Remark~\ref{rmk:compactification} for details.
-We describe their integral points explicitly by a universal torsor in Section~\ref{sec:torsor}.
-In Section~\ref{sec:metrics}, we construct a log-anticanonical height function $H\colon X(\QQ)\to \RR_{>0}$, measures $\tau_{(X,D_i),p}$ on $X(\QQ_p)$ and $\tau_{D_i,\infty}$ on $D_i(\RR)$ together with convergence factors associated with the Artin $L$-function of the virtual Galois module

-defined in~\cite{MR2740045}, and a renormalization factor $c_\RR$.
-We continue with a description of a constant $\alpha$ and the exponent of $\log B$ in the expected asymptotic.
+We describe the sets of integral points explicitly by a universal torsor in Section~\ref{sec:torsor}.
+In Section~\ref{sec:metrics}, following definitions in~\cite{MR2740045}, we construct a log-anticanonical height function $H\colon X(\QQ)\to \RR_{>0}$ in \eqref{eq:heightdesc}, measures $\tau_{(X,D_i),p}$ on $X(\QQ_p)$ in \eqref{eq:log-tamagawa} together with convergence factors that turn out to be $\lambda_p = (1-1/p)$, and a measure $\tau_{D_i,\infty}$ on $D_i(\RR)$ (Lemma~\ref{lem:arch-volumes} and before) together with a renormalization factor $c_\RR=2$.
+We continue with the description \eqref{eq:alpha} of constants $\alpha_i$ and an interpretation of exponent of $\log B$ in the asymptotic.

 In Sections~\ref{sec:case-V-b} and~\ref{sec:case-V-a}, we prove an asymptotic formula for the number of integral points of bounded height on $\mU_1$ and $\mU_2$.
+In both cases, the exceptional divisor and the strict transform of $V(d)$ are accumulating (Remarks~\ref{rmk:accumulating-1} and~\ref{rmk:accumulating-2}).
+Defining $V_1 = \pi^{-1} (V(bd))\subset U_1$ and $V_2 = \pi^{-1} (V(ad))\subset U_2$ to be their complements in $U_1$ and $U_2$, respectively, we count the number

-A comparison of these formulas with the computations in the preceding section gives the following result:
+of integral points of height at most $B$ not contained in these accumulating subvarieties, for real numbers $B>1$ and $i\in\{1,2\}$.
+A comparison of these formulas with the computations in the preceding section results in the following: